Online Retraining

 Configuration

-Multiclass models use a Softmax function to produce probabilities for Wake, N1, N2, N3, and REM sleep stages for each analysed epoch of recording.
+Multiclass models use a softmax function to produce probabilities for each sleep stage or respiratory event for each analysed epoch of recording.
 The maximum allowed tree depth (or path length) limits the complexity of each decision tree.
 Higher values allow trees to model higher-order feature interactions, and increase model capacity, complexity, and the likelihood of overfitting.
 Lower values constrain complexity and may improve generalisation.
 Maximum number of histogram bins per feature used to approximate candidate split thresholds during tree building.
 Higher values allow finer thresholds, while lower values smooth the model.

-Class imbalance (uneven sleep stage representation within the training data) may be corrected by adjusting class weights.
+Class imbalance (highly uneven class representation within the training data) may be corrected by adjusting class weights.

 Model Information